buildtesters/buildtest/docs/buildspecs/buildspec_overview.rst

 .. program-output:: cat docgen/getting_started/regex-executor-script.txt

-Passing Test based on test runtime
+Passing Test based on runtime
 -----------------------------------

 buildtest can determine state of test based on `runtime` property which is part of